-- 2. Summary of Significant Accounting Policies (Continued) - 2.1 Basis of Preparation (Continued) - h) Financial Assets and Liabilities (Continued) - ii) Impairment Financial Assets, Loan Commitments and Financial Guarantee Contracts (Continued)
+- 2. Summary of Significant Accounting Policies (Continued) - h) Financial Assets and Liabilities (Continued) - ii) Impairment Financial Assets, Loan Commitments and Financial Guarantee Contracts (Continued)

 Determining Whether Credit Risk has Increased Significantly

 The Group shall establish a framework that incorporates both quantitative and qualitative information to determine whether the credit risk on a particular financial instrument has increased significantly since initial recognition.
 The framework shall align with the Bank's internal credit risk management process.
 The criteria for determining whether credit risk has increased significantly will vary by portfolio and will include a backstop based on delinquency (30 DPD presumption).